 One of Ardoq’s great advantages is flexibility.
 We acknowledge that requirements can change over time and that it is not always possible to know how we want to model an architecture one, or maybe five years from now.
 When starting with Ardoq, enterprises are not forced to decide upon a data model once and for all.
 Instead, Ardoq offers the ability to have flexible data models, making it easy to expand the architecture as it evolves.

 When extracting value from the data in Ardoq, it is a great advantage if the data is stored in a consistent way.
 In other words, similar data should be modeled similarly.
 It can be a good idea to agree upon a data model within your enterprise.
 A data model simply describes how each component type should connect to other component types.

 Given a set of all legal combinations of source component type, reference type, and target component type for a data model, we can write graph queries to identify and make a report of all the components and references which do not adhere to the data model, which in turn makes it possible to continuously monitor data quality, and track how it evolves over time.

 Ardoq supports gremlin-based calculated fields.
 This means that your components and references can have properties derived from their relationships with other components and references, while still avoiding storing redundant values, which, if not maintained properly can evolve to become inconsistent.

-Familiarize yourself with the your data and how it is modelled.
+Familiarize yourself with your data and how it is modeled.
 Use the metamodel feature to understand how your data is interconnected and use that understanding to start experimenting with Gremlin graph queries.
-Our dedicated support team is eager to help you with modelling best practices, writing queries and troubleshooting.
-Reach out by starting a chat in the navigation menu on the left hand side once you are in the app.
+Our dedicated support team is eager to help you with modeling best practices, writing queries, and troubleshooting.
+Reach out by starting a chat in the navigation menu on the left-hand side once you are in the app.